BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Experiments

 We investigate the difference in performance between using C++14's smart pointers and older traditional C++ coding with references and/or C pointers.
 For that purpose, we compare the C++14 and C++98 implementations of each benchmark.
 Figure~\ref{fig:c++-implementations} summarizes this comparison.

 The C++98 implementation is faster in all five benchmarks, although not always by much.
-We conclude that if something can be implemented without using smart pointers and without extra effort, then it is a good idea to do so.
+We conclude that if something can be implemented in our setup without using smart pointers and without extra effort, then it is a good idea to do so.